zdravkov/kendo-docs/api/wrappers/jsp/editor/imagebrowser-transport-read.md

 ### url `String`

-The remote url to call when creating a new record.
+The remote url to call when fetching list of items.

 #### Example
     <kendo:editor-imageBrowser-transport-read url="url">